 CEO David Wenner

-On CAPS, 97% of the 213 members who have rated B&G believe the stock will outperform the S&P 500 going forward.
-These bulls include empraptor and All-Star TMF1000, who is ranked in the top 0.5% of our community.
+On CAPS, 97% of the 222 members who have rated B&G believe the stock will outperform the S&P 500 going forward.

-What do you think about B&G, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite a strong four-star rating, B&G may not be your top choice.